Deobap73/python-setup-windows-and-Ubunto/README.md

 ---

 ## Setting up the Ubuntu Development Environment

-Before diving into Python programming, it's critical to prepare a proper development environment.
-A well-configured environment ensures that we can write, test, and run our code smoothly, as well as allow us to install libraries and frameworks without conflicts.

 Many developers prefer Ubuntu because it offers a more stable and flexible development environment, as well as being widely used on servers and cloud infrastructure.
 However, even if you already have Python installed on your system, it's important to make sure everything is up to date and configured correctly.